Magician-Blockchain/Magician-Scanning/README.md

 - This toolkit can also be used when a program needs to keep a record of all transactions since the beginning of a block height.

 It is planned to support three chains, ETH (BSC, POLYGON, etc.), SOL and TRON

-In addition, some secondary packaging has been done for Web3j to reduce the workload of developers in certain scenarios

 ## Running environment